pkt77/BiProxy/README.md

 Goals & Progress
 -
+Currently this software:
-Currently this software only handles ping packets for both editions and responds with the MOTD.
+- Handles ping packets for both editions and responds with the MOTD
+- Handles logins for Java edition
+- Logs in (offline mode) and passes Java packets to a single local server

-Next goal: handle login packets and deny them (as a test)
+Next goal: handle bedrock login packets and deny them (as a test)

+For bedrock, there's 2 ways to handle players: Proxy all packets same as Java edition or use the Transfer packet in which the proxy just keeps track of servers and players.
+Might make this an option.
+The latter would require a server plugin, while the former *might* be optional, for features such as IP forwarding and plugin messages (depending on how clients authenticate logins with servers).

+Currently will only be supporting the latest protocol versions (1.16).
+Eventually will get into supporting past versions.

 I'm writing this on Windows, so this project doesn't support Unix systems just yet.